VictorOkomayin/Netflix-Content-Strategy-Analysis/README.md

    - Weekend viewership: Fridays, Thursdays, and Wednesdays al see high viewership hours indicating a strong audience engagement through the week.

 - Content Type Performance
-   - Shows outperform movies: TV showsSeas account for 68.29% of total viewership hours, movies account for 31.71%.
+   - Shows outperform movies: TV shows account for 68.29% of total viewership hours, movies account for 31.71%.
 This suggests s that Netflix audiences prefer shows over movies, possibly due to their ability to provide relaxation and entertainment.

 - Viewership Patterns
    - Peak months: March, October, November and December see significant spikes in viewership hours, likely due to holidays and seasonal breaks.